jimbaker/clamped/README.md

 are clamped.
 Why not?
 Java expects that constructing an object for a given class returns an object of that class!
 The solution is simple: call a factory function, in Python or Java, to return arbitrary objects.
-This is just a simple, but fundamental, mismatch between Python and Java in its object model.
+This is just a simple, if fundamental, mismatch between Python and Java in its object model.